 13. Little Aya Sofya

-So a little story here is when Justinian wanted to build Hagia Sophia but he made a miniature first and named it little aya Sofya.
+So, a little story here is when Justinian wanted to build Hagia Sophia, but he first made a miniature and named it Little Aya Sofya.

-Get a walk to narrow alleyways along the Ottoman monuments, and some dilapidated central Sultanahmet.
+Get a walk to narrow alleyways along the Ottoman monuments and some dilapidated central Sultanahmet.

 Relaxing here with a cup of tea in the gardens of Little Aya Sofya helps to recharge batteries for adventures.